 Osler-Weber-Rendu syndrome is a disorder of the blood vessels that can cause excessive bleeding.
+Osler-Weber-Rendu syndrome is also called hereditary haemorrhagic telangiectasia.
 The abnormal blood vessels can cause bleeding both into the skin and inside your body.
-The treatment may include blood transfusions for severe bleeding as well as treatment of abnormal blood vessels.
-There is usually no effect on life expectancy.
-However, heart failure and severe liver disease (liver cirrhosis) may develop as complications of Osler-Weber-Rendu syndrome.

 What is Osler-Weber-Rendu syndrome?